metanyx/metanyx/README.md

 How-to
 ------

-*Development has now switched to using the [Olimex A10-OLinuXino-Lime](https://www.olimex.com/Products/OLinuXino/A10/A10-OLinuXino-LIME/open-source-hardware) board.*
+*Development is now focusing on the [Olimex A20-OLinuXino-Lime](https://www.olimex.com/Products/OLinuXino/A10/A10-OLinuXino-LIME/open-source-hardware) board.*
+* I hope to support multiple boards, however the most feature-rich result will be with the Olimex board*

 ### Set Up Hardware

 #### Olimex

-lorem ipsum
+See sdimage/READEME.md

 #### BeagleBone Black